NCTU-Math-Software/final_project-shihongsu/README.md

 * Finally, sum the numbers digit by digit.
 * The method can be deal with this case only and has to deal with special cases a couple of times, but the final answer will be output to check the answer does match the topic's conditions.
 * The answer indeed exists since I did found an answer and the square of it does meet the topic's request.

-### Final answer : 1 3 8 9 0 1 9 1 7 0
-* The answer is a 10-digit number, which is reasonable since the square of a 10-digit number could be a 19-digit one.

-### The square of the answer found : 1 9 2 9 3 7 4 2 5 4 6 2 7 4 8 8 9 0 0
-* Which fits the topic's conditions.